 Are you carrying around a wounded Christ?
 I was in prayer once over my own health scare, imagine my surprise to the Holy Spirit’s voice resounded through my soul.
-You’ve been carrying a wounded Christ too long!
+It was true. ” You’ve been carrying a wounded Christ too long!”

 The more I thought about it the more I realized that that’s the way I thought of Him.
 I constantly thought of the beating He took for my pain, and I was in pain.
 Yet, He took it!
-I needed to see healing, a risen Christ.
+I needed to see healing, I need to see a risen Christ.

 I kept identifying with His suffering when I should have seen Him, resurrected. ascended, and seated on the throne as my High Priest, making intercession for me, watching over me, guiding me, loving me no matter what, and waiting for me to give up my ideas and ways and take hold of His, He thinks the world of us, we are the joy for which He endured the cross for.

 I had a plastic figure of Him inside our picket fence, there stood Jesus, arms outstretched, among the flowers, my dogs, both white poodles, stood out beside Him as they smelled the flowers.
 Both my babies are with Him now, the flowers are gone, and yes, Jesus is gone, too.

 He had been hit by the weed eater on more than one occasion, finally, a chunk fell off Him, still, He could be repaired, I thought.
 I had already hidden His sliced shoulder in the flowers many times.
 I put Him in the garage and planned to do so.
 My mother went through the door and knocked Him over, He was now missing an arm and beyond hope, “I’m sorry.” she said.
 She knew how much Jesus meant to me, now I had to throw Him away.
 Wrapped in a bag, I kissed His head and tossed Him out on trash day.
 I was devastated, but I remember the words of the Holy Spirit, I was losing a symbol, not Jesus.